-The 2013 Design Entrance Workshop will take place on Tuesday June 18, 2013.
+The 2016 Design Entrance Workshop will be held on Tuesday June 14.
 This Workshop takes place once a year and there are no makeup dates.

 All fees are non-refundable.
 No exceptions.
 By submitting your registration and workshop fee, you acknowledge that you have read and agree to this NO REFUND policy.
 For questions concerning the non-refundable $20 fee please call Art Advising 206-543-0646.

-To be eligible for the workshop, you must be a current UW student, or an eligible transfer student who has already applied for admission to the UW for Autumn 2016.
+To be eligible for the workshop, you must be a current UW Seattle student, or an eligible transfer student who has already applied for admission to the UW for Autumn 2016.
 Note that UW Bothell students are considered transfer students.

 If you have taken Design 166 and received a grade of 2.8-3.6, you will need to take the Design Entrance Workshop in order to apply for admittance to the program.
 Students who receive a 3.7 or higher in Design 166 are automatically accepted in the Design program.